Blendify/blender-manual/trunk/blender_docs/manual/modeling/surfaces/selecting.rst

 Surface selection in *Edit Mode* is very similar to :doc:`NURBS curve selection </modeling/curves/editing/introduction>`.
-The basic tools are the same as with :doc:`meshes </modeling/meshes/selecting/introduction>`, so you can select a simple control point with a :kbd:`LMB`\ -click, add to current selection with :kbd:`Shift-LMB` clicks, :kbd:`B` order-select, and so on.
+The basic tools are the same as with :doc:`meshes </modeling/meshes/selecting/introduction>`, so you can select a simple control point with an :kbd:`LMB`\ -click, add to current selection with :kbd:`Shift-LMB` clicks, :kbd:`B` order-select, and so on.